 Is Tech Support Really Calling?
 3 Signs It’s a Phone Scam

-Someone calls you claiming to be from Apple or Microsoft; they've detected a virus on your machine and want to help you resolve the threat.
-To verify their authenticity, they cite key personal information and your computer's model and serial number.
+Someone calls you claiming to be from Apple or Microsoft; they've detected a virus on your device and want to help you resolve the threat.
+To verify their authenticity, they cite critical personal information and your computer or device’s model and serial number.

 Seems legit, right?

 Wrong.
-Technical support scammers have conned an estimated 3.3 million Americans out of $1.5 billion by making phony calls pretending to be Microsoft, Google or other tech giants.
-And while the FTC is making efforts to crack down on fraudsters, their tactics just get smarter.
+Technical support scammers have conned an estimated 3.3 million Americans out of $1.5 billion by making phony calls pretending to be Microsoft, Google, Apple, or other tech giants.
+While the FTC is making efforts to crack down on fraudsters, their tactics get smarter.

-To get ahold of you and sound convincing, cybercriminals often pull your personal information from public records on the Web.
-But alarmingly recent headlines warn tech support scammers may have breached your computer company's security to snag more in-depth customer information to fool you - like your technical service history, as well as payment and billing information.
+Cybercriminals try to convince targets by pulling personal information from public records online.
+Alarmingly, tech support scammers have breached many tech companies’ security to snag more in-depth customer information to fool you - like your technical service history, as well as payment and billing information.

 Paired with spoofed caller ID to bolster their ruse, these criminals use this information to try and gain your trust for one reason - to steal your money.
 Luckily, you can easily protect yourself by knowing the tell-tale signs of a fake service call.